Querandí language

 The Querandí language is an Indigenous language of Argentina believed by some to be a member of the Het language family.
 It is almost entirely unknown, mainly on the basis of a few phrases and words, as well as on the basis of onomastics.

 Classification

 It has been linked with Gününa Küne and Chon, but the lack of material makes confirming such a connection impossible.
 In particular, only two sentences and a few words recorded by French sailors around 1555 are known from the Querandí language.
 This evidence is too scarce to be able to conclusively identify a relationship, although on the basis of this little data, Viegas-Barros shows that the language of the Querandíes could have been related to Gününa Küne.
-It was said in 1637 that Father Alonzo de Barcena has written a book, titled Arte y Vocabulario de la lengua de los Querandíes, about the Querandí language.
+It was said in 1637 that Father Alonzo de Barcena had written a book, titled Arte y Vocabulario de la lengua de los Querandíes, about the Querandí language.
 No trace of this book has been found so far.